 Where can I get free ebooks?

-It was a huge challenge to get new books onto it unless you were buying them straight from the Kobo website, but people are saying good things about the Kindle Fire so I thought maybe that would be a better match for me.
+It was a huge challenge to get new books unless you were buying them straight from the Kobo website, but people are saying good things about the Kindle Fire so I thought maybe that would be a better match for me.

 I probably get 1-2 free books a day on my Fire and unfortunately, it hasn’t helped with my collecting actual books.
 The bookstore in town just had a sale.
 All used books were $1 each and came home with 23 books.
 What can I say.
 It is an addiction.